Skip to Main Content

 Switzerland has a prosperous market economy which features low unemployment, a highly skilled labor force and a per-capita GDP among the highest in the world.
 It also benefits from a highly developed service sector led by financial services and a manufacturing industry specializing in high-technology and knowledge-based production.

 The Swiss economy is tightly linked to that of its neighbors in the euro zone, which purchase half of all its exports.
-As a result, the economic downturn in 2019, which stalled export demand, put Switzerland in a recession.
 Additionally, the strength of the Swiss franc, while making the country a safe haven for investors, has also had the negative effect of making exports more expensive, thereby affecting economic growth.
 Nevertheless, despite some stress in the financial system, the country has emerged from the recent global economic turmoil relatively unscathed.

 Leading Exports – Commodities: Machinery, chemicals, metals, watches, agricultural products